SamuelWalzel/Plagiarism-Scanner/README.md

 ## Description

 This project is a **Plagiarism Scanner** for any text-based file.
-It allows users to select two Python files and calculates the similarity percentage based on their content, providing an easy way to check for code similarities.
+It allows users to select two Python files and calculates the similarity percentage based on their content, providing an easy way to check for similarities.
 The project includes a GUI built with `tkinter` to make file selection and result display user-friendly.

 ### Features
 - Calculates the percentage similarity between two Python files.